G-III Apparel Group (NASDAQ:GIII) Updates Q2 2022 Earnings Guidance

-G-III Apparel Group (NASDAQ:GIII) last announced its earnings results on Sunday, June 6th.
-The textile maker reported $0.53 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.15 by $0.38.
-The firm had revenue of $519.90 million for the quarter, compared to analyst estimates of $462.60 million.
-G-III Apparel Group had a net margin of 4.11% and a return on equity of 7.54%.
-The business’s revenue was up 28.3% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted ($0.75) EPS.
-Equities analysts predict that G-III Apparel Group will post 2.7 earnings per share for the current fiscal year.

-In other G-III Apparel Group news, Director Alan Feller sold 10,000 shares of the firm’s stock in a transaction on Thursday, June 17th.
-The shares were sold at an average price of $31.85, for a total value of $318,500.00.
-Following the completion of the sale, the director now directly owns 25,654 shares in the company, valued at $817,079.90.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Thomas Brosig sold 8,188 shares of the firm’s stock in a transaction on Monday, April 12th.
-The stock was sold at an average price of $31.35, for a total transaction of $256,693.80.
-Following the completion of the sale, the director now owns 29,548 shares of the company’s stock, valued at $926,329.80.
+In other news, Director Alan Feller sold 10,000 shares of G-III Apparel Group stock in a transaction that occurred on Thursday, June 17th.
+The stock was sold at an average price of $31.85, for a total value of $318,500.00.
+Following the completion of the transaction, the director now owns 25,654 shares in the company, valued at approximately $817,079.90.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, Director Thomas Brosig sold 8,188 shares of G-III Apparel Group stock in a transaction that occurred on Monday, April 12th.
+The stock was sold at an average price of $31.35, for a total value of $256,693.80.
+Following the completion of the transaction, the director now owns 29,548 shares of the company’s stock, valued at approximately $926,329.80.
 The disclosure for this sale can be found here.
-9.60% of the stock is owned by company insiders.
+Company insiders own 9.60% of the company’s stock.

 G-III Apparel Group, Ltd. designs, sources, and markets women's and men's apparel in the United States and internationally.
 The company operates in two segments, Wholesale Operations and Retail Operations.
 Its products include outerwear, dresses, sportswear, swimwear, women's suits, and women's performance wear; and women's handbags, footwear, small leather goods, cold weather accessories, and luggage.